Angelo Rules: Broadcast

 Angelo Rules has aired on Cartoon Network in over 152 countries.
 In the United States, the series premiered on 1 January 2010, with season two debuting on 2 June 2014.
 In Ireland, an Irish dub of the show broadcasts on Cúla4.
+In Wales, a Welsh dub has aired on S4C.

 Reception

 Angelo Rules was one of 24 nominees for the second International Emmy Kids Awards in 2013.